Thamesmead: Music

-The video of "Come to Daddy" by electronic musician Aphex Twin, directed by Chris Cunningham, was also shot in Thamesmead.
-The Firm (1989), starring Gary Oldman, was filmed in Thamesmead.
-The music video for New York rapper A$AP Rocky's and London rapper Skepta's song "Praise the Lord (Da Shine)" was partially filmed at the Thamesmead Estate, with the estate featuring prominently alongside shots of New York throughout the music video.
-The music video for American producer Skrillex and British producer Four Tet's song Butterflies was filmed on the Thamesmead Estate.
+The music video of "Come to Daddy" by electronic musician Aphex Twin, directed by Chris Cunningham, was shot in Thamesmead in 1997.
+The estate is featured in The Libertines' music video for "What Became of the Likely Lads in 2004.
+The Kaiser Chiefs filmed the music video for their song "Never Miss a Beat" in Thamesmead.
+The music video for New York rapper A$AP Rocky's and London rapper Skepta's song "Praise the Lord (Da Shine)" was partially filmed in Thamesmead in 2018, with the estate featuring prominently alongside shots of the New York projects throughout the music video.
+The music video for American producer Skrillex and British producer Four Tet's song "Butterflies" was filmed in Thamesmead in 2021.
+Primal Scream filmed their song "The Centre Cannot Hold" in Thamesmead in 2024.